 Background: Managing patients with chronic liver disease (CLD) that present with acute myocardial infarction (AMI) can be challenging.
 While there is limited data for CLD patients who develop AMI, sub-types of this heterogenous group have not been studied.

 Methods: Using the Nationwide Inpatient Sample (2004-2015), we examined outcomes of AMI patients stratified by severity and sub-types of CLD.
-Multivariate logistic regression was used to determine the adjusted odds ratios (aOR) of invasive management and outcomes.
+Multivariable logistic regression was used to determine the adjusted odds ratios (aOR) of invasive management and adverse outcomes.

 Results: Out of 7,024,723 AMI admissions, a total of 54,283 (0.8%) had a CLD diagnosis.
-Patients with CLD were less likely to undergo coronary angiography (CA) (aOR 0.74, 95%CI 0.72-0.76) or percutaneous coronary intervention (PCI) (0.72,0.70-0.73), and experienced higher rates of major adverse cardiovascular and cerebrovascular events (MACCE) (1.13,1.09-1.18), mortality (1.26,1.20-1.31) and bleeding (1.57,1.51-1.64), compared to those without CLD.
-Amongst the non-severe CLD sub-groups, severe patients had the lowest utilization of PCI, while severe alcohol liver disease (ALD) and other CLD had the worst rates of mortality and bleeding (p<0.05).
+Patients with CLD were less likely to undergo coronary angiography (CA) and percutaneous coronary intervention (PCI) (aOR 0.74, 95%CI 0.72-0.76 and 0.72,0.70-0.73, respectively), and were associated with increased odds of adverse outcomes including major adverse cardiovascular and cerebrovascular events (1.13,1.09-1.18), mortality (1.26,1.20-1.31) and bleeding (1.57,1.51-1.64), compared with no-CLD.
+In comparison to the non-severe CLD sub-groups, severe patients had the lowest utilization of PCI, while severe alcohol liver disease (ALD) and ‘other CLD’ had the worst rates of mortality and bleeding (p<0.05).
 In the severe CLD category, ALD patients had the lowest utilization of PCI; patients with ALD and CLD from other causes had more adverse outcomes than viral hepatitis sub-group (p<0.05).

-Conclusions: Patients with CLD that present with AMI are less likely to receive invasive therapies and have worse clinical outcomes, irrespective of the CLD type.
-Patients with ALD have the lowest utilization of invasive therapies.
-The worst clinical outcomes were seen in patients with ALD, and severe CLD from other causes.
+Conclusions: Patients with CLD are less likely to receive invasive management for AMI and are associated with an increased risk of adverse outcomes.
+Further disparities are observed depending on type of CLD, with the worse outcomes found in patients with severe ALD.

 Brief summary: